hyperion-project/hyperion.docs/docs/en/json/Authentication.md

-## Authorization
+## Authentication
-Hyperion has an authorization system allowing users to login via password, and applications to login with tokens.
+Hyperion has an authentication system allowing users to login via password, and applications to authenticate via tokens.
 The user can configure how strong or weak the Hyperion API should be protected from the `Configuration` -> `Network Services` panel on the Web UI.

 [[toc]]